 While figure legends should be placed below the figures themselves, table captions should be placed above each table.
 Characters in figures, photographs, and tables should be uncapitalized in principal.

-Please, do not insert figures, tables and photographs on separate pages at the end of manuscript.
-Embed them in the text at appropriate locations in appropriate sizes, anticipating the appearance on printed pages.
+It would be appropriate to place the figures, tables and photographs at the end of the main text.
+Please, insert them at the end of main text at appropriate sizes, and order.
 Figures should also be uploaded as separate files on the Journal site.

 The sections (i.e., Introduction, Methods, Case, Results [Findings], Discussion, and Conclusion) and their subheadings should be numbered respectively.
 Paragraphs might be aligned left or justified, but this situation should be consistent throughout the article.
 Please, use single return after each paragraph.
 All headings should be typed on a separate line, not run in with the text.
 There should be no additional spacing before or after lines.
 Headings and subheadings should be numbered, and their depth should not exceed three levels.
 The References section should not be numbered.
 You should not use the "Endnotes" or "Footnotes" feature for your references and remove any Word specific codes.
 When 'Magic Citations' inserts citations, or formats your manuscript in Microsoft Word, it uses "fields", which you can typically recognize as boxes that turn grey when the insertion point is placed inside one of them.
 Here is how to remove the fields in a Microsoft Word document: